Cruise Ship Medical Exam

 90 minutes

-The complete health assessment typically lasts around 90 minutes, including lab tests, chest x-ray and vaccinations (if necessary).
-However, additional time may be required for further exams or screenings (such as a gynecology exam) based on specific medical requirements set out by your cruise line provider.
-Due to the fasting blood tests, it’s best to schedule your appointment for the morning.
+The complete health assessment typically lasts about 90 minutes and includes lab tests, a chest x-ray, and vaccinations (if necessary).
+However, additional time may be required for further exams or screenings (such as a gynecology exam) based on specific medical requirements set out by your cruise line service provider.

 How shall you prepare for your Cruise Ship Medical Exam?